Ty France Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 25th in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.74).
+- The Athletics' 5.75 team ERA ranks last across all league pitching staffs.

-- Muller gets the start for the Athletics, his 12th of the season.
-He is 1-4 with a 7.28 ERA and 43 strikeouts through 59 1/3 innings pitched.

-- In his most recent appearance -- in relief on Wednesday -- the lefty tossed four innings against the Kansas City Royals, allowing one earned run while surrendering one hit.
+- His most recent time out was on Friday against the Chicago White Sox, when the lefty threw five innings, surrendering five earned runs while allowing eight hits.

-- In 13 games this season, the 25-year-old has put up a 7.28 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .335 to opposing hitters.
+- In 29 games this season, the 25-year-old has a 6.05 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.